Daily High to Daily Low: Is It Safe to Buy Pfizer Inc. (PFE)?

-Pfizer Inc. (NYSE:PFE) went down by -0.51% from its latest closing price compared to the recent 1-year high of $61.71.
-The company’s stock price has collected -1.71% of loss in the last five trading sessions.
-The Wall Street Journal reported 7 hours ago that Pfizer, BioNTech Seek FDA Approval for Updated Covid-19 Vaccine
+Pfizer Inc. (NYSE:PFE) went up by 0.99% from its latest closing price compared to the recent 1-year high of $61.71.
+The company’s stock price has collected -1.40% of loss in the last five trading sessions.
+Barron’s reported 18 hours ago that Pfizer Jumps Ahead in Crowded Race for Lucrative RSV Vaccine

 Is It Worth Investing in Pfizer Inc. (NYSE :PFE) Right Now?